DHHZ19/DHHZ19/README.md

 </a>
 </div>

-- 🔭 Working API intergrations with ChatGPT / Exploring / Studying
+- 🔭 Working on API intergrations with ChatGPT, and emails.

 - 🌱 I’m currently experimenting with Golang in the backend rather than NodeJS.